-Funeral savings plans, funeral bonds and pre-paid funerals are options for people able to afford the initial up-front payment – which can be as much as one-third of the value of the funeral being purchased.
+Funeral savings plans, funeral bonds and pre-paid funerals are options for people able to afford the up-front payment – which can be as much as one-third of the value of the funeral being purchased.
 The balance is then payable in instalments over a limited period of time.
-If a customer dies before the full amount has been paid or invested, the family will only get back what has been paid in.
+If a customer dies before the full amount has been paid or invested, the family may only get back what has been paid in.

 3. Why do premiums increase as a customer gets older?
 What are stepped premiums?

-Previously, as is the industry norm, premiums took into account the likelihood of a claim being made by age, so, as a customer got older, the cost of cover would increase (this is known as stepped premiums).
+Insuranceline Funeral Insurance only offers level premiums.
+This means that the premium you pay when you first take out the policy is based on your age at the time you started the cover, and is likely to remain more consistent for the life of the policy².Previously, as was the industry norm, premiums took into account the likelihood of a claim being made by age, so, as a customer got older, the cost of cover would start lower but increase (this is known as stepped premiums).

 4. What if customers can no longer afford their premiums?